Once you find the perfect tree, you’ve still got to get it in the ground!

 Is planting a tree hard to do?

 “Most people think that planting a tree is simple, and they can do it themselves.
-But, so often it dies within a few years,” Jeff says.
+But, so often it dies within a few years,” the manager says.
 “Then, they’re out the cost of that tree (and may have to pay for it to be removed).
 And they have to buy a new tree altogether!”

 Below, Jeff shares the biggest reasons DIY tree planting goes wrong.